Raghavan2583/Hotel_Management_Dashboard/README.md

    - Comparative analysis across different properties reveals performance disparities that can be targeted for improvement.

 ### [5] **% Revenue by Category**
-   - Revenue distribution analysis helps in identifying the most and least profitable categories.
+   - Revenue distribution analysis helps identify the most and least profitable categories.

 ### [6] **Realization %**
    - The Realization % metric provides insights into the effectiveness of the hotel's revenue management strategies.

+## Contact
+Connect with me at https://www.linkedin.com/in/raghavantm/ or email me at [raghavan2583@gmail.com].
+I’m open to discussing my findings, methods, or potential collaborations in data analysis.